kkamkou/node-gelf-pro/README.md

 log.setConfig({
   fields: {facility: "example", owner: "Tom (a cat)"}, // optional; default fields for all messages
   filter: [], // optional; filters to discard a message
+  transform: [], // optional; transformers for a message
   broadcast: [], // optional; listeners of a message
   levels: {}, // optional; default: see the levels section below
   adapterName: 'udp', // optional; currently supported "udp" and "tcp"; default: udp